Maya Ellenson features art, literature and writes book reviews.

-Amidst the highly positive reviews of Dan Brown’s latest bestseller “Origin”, shadows of denigrating criticism are also floating around.
+There is mild criticism amongst the highly positive reviews of Dan Brown’s latest bestseller “Origin."
 It appears Brown’s critics are flexing their wit in who does the better job at deriding the book as a whole.

 One of the invitees is Harvard Professor of symbology, Robert Langdon.
 Edmond Kirsch happens to be his friend and a former student.

-However, Kirsch's meticulously arranged avant-garde style presentation explodes into pandemonium as Kirsch gets brutally murdered.
+However, Kirsch's meticulously arranged avant-garde-style presentation explodes into pandemonium as Kirsch gets brutally murdered.
 Edmond's video file, saved on his cell phone, is encrypted.
-World’s powerful guardians of the status quo will stop at nothing to keep their established worldview and the order of things rock-solid.
+The world’s powerful guardians of the status quo will stop at nothing to keep their established worldview and the order of things rock-solid.

 One of the main characters, Winston, is not even human and yet runs through the very end like a vital generator of this mesmerizing show of suspense.

-As spiraling events unfold, the author escorts us to cultural landmarks of Spain: Guggenheim Museum of Bilbao, Antoni Gaudi’s cathedral “La Sagrada Familia”, famous Montserrat Abbey, and the rest.
-Religious symbols, historical flashbacks, William Blake, and modern art also have a lot to tell and the role to play.
+As spiraling events unfold, the author escorts us to cultural landmarks of Spain: Guggenheim Museum of Bilbao, Antoni Gaudi’s cathedral “La Sagrada Familia”, the famous Montserrat Abbey, and the rest.
+Religious symbols, historical flashbacks, William Blake, and modern art also have a lot to tell and a role to play.

 In this novel, Dan Brown enacts deeply archetypal topics.
-Controversial and thought provoking, they bring up from the depth of what Carl Jung termed “Collective Unconscious” universal archetypes.
+Controversial and thought-provoking, they bring up the depth of what Carl Jung termed “Collective Unconscious” universal archetypes.
 We all want to know who we really are and in what direction we head as we evolve technologically.

 These are global, ontological, or existential questions.
 But “Origin” has its epistemological aspect as well.
 How does technology redefine a post-modern civilization in terms of getting hold of information?